Chicago prepares for an influx of National Guard troops and immigration agents

 Here’s how Chicago is preparing.

-Organizers from immigrant rights groups, unions, clergy and anti-violence organizations say they’re working together more than ever.
+Organizers from immigrant rights groups, unions, clergy and anti-violence organizations said they’re working together more than ever.

 “We have a stronger broader movement preparing to mobilize,” said Lawrence Benito, head of the Illinois Coalition for Immigrant and Refugee Rights.
 “People still have to go about their lives.
 We’re making sure folks are prepared and we’re ready to respond.”